 Additionally, there are massive differences in prices that are often not even related to how good the products actually are, but due to brand reputation and marketing.

 With that in mind, there is a German company called Beyerdynamic who make absolutely killer headphones.

 I would argue that the best pair of open-back headphones for music production are the Beyerdynamic DT 990 Pro 250 ohm, when overall value, price, sound quality, and comfort are taken into consideration.

 Truthfully, when it comes to audio, most people can’t actually tell the difference between a $500 pair of headphones and a $150 pair of headphones.

-This is one of the reasons why I would suggest a brand of neutral headphones that are within the $100-$250 range, such as the Beyerdynamic DT 990 Pro.
+This is one of the reasons why I would suggest a brand of neutral headphones that are within the $100-$250 range, such as the Beyerdynamic DT 990 Pros from Amazon.

 If used properly, the Beyerdynamic DT 990 Pro’s are amazing.

-When finding good quality headphones for music production, mixing, and mastering, you’ll probably have to spend just a little bit more money than what’s normally expected of a consumer-level product with the exception of Dre Beats and other trendy brands.
+When finding good quality headphones for music production, mixing (my guide), and mastering (also my guide), you’ll probably have to spend just a little bit more money than what’s normally expected of a consumer-level product with the exception of Dre Beats and other trendy brands.